 Getting to know Riddiford Garden

-It is one of the oldest horticultural gardens in Lower Hutt, coming into existence in 1923.
+It is one of the oldest horticultural parks in Lower Hutt, coming into existence in 1923.
 It is also one of the most significant areas of green space in the city centre, containing a large open lawn and established trees, a children’s playground, a war monument and a conservatory.

 The park hosts events as well as being a suitable place for wedding photographs.
 We welcome approaches from individuals or organisations who want to use the park for lively and vibrant events.

 A major upgrade project is in the final phase of construction.
 These improvements coincide with the strengthening of Council's main Laings Road building and construction of the Lower Hutt Events Centre.
-These projects are expected to be open to the public in 2018.
+These projects are expected to be open to the public in mid 2018.

 - A Cenotaph War Memorial